Guide to PwC's Assessment Process and Graduate Schemes

 Irrespective of the role you're applying for or the region, you will always have to start off with an online application submission.
 These are fairly similar across all companies and will simply ask for personal details, education, qualifications and a couple preliminary questions.
 You may be asked why you have chosen this particular role to apply to so make sure you can answer that, and that it is a role you're genuinely interested in.

-After you've submitted your application you will be asked to complete 'Career valuation' which is PwC's Immersive Job Preview Assessment.
-This will be a situational judgement test (SJT).
+This section has been dropped and PwC explicitly state that they do not have any SJTs, at least as part of their graduate recruitment process.
+After you've submitted your application you previously would have been asked to complete 'Career valuation' which is PwC's Immersive Job Preview Assessment.
+This would have been a situational judgement test (SJT).
 One Applicant describes the immersive job preview assessment as:

 SJT's are common amongst graduate schemes as they help the employer evaluate how suitable you are to the role and the company's culture.
 It's always best to not steer too far from the truth as these are designed to not only help the employer but also the candidate - if you're responses are not in-line with what they're after then it's likely you also wouldn't enjoy it too much there (More information on SJT's).